 The Food Bank is open on Tuesdays from 10 am to noon and from 3:30 to 5:30 pm, and the first Saturday of each month for donations only.
-Non-perishable donations can be made in other locations; see www.foodbankofmarlborough.org/about/ for more details.
+Non-perishable donations can be made in other locations; see the “about” tab, above, for more details.

 Please make sure to only donate items that have not reached their expiration dates.
 If you would not feed it to your family, please do not donate the item(s).
 Opened or cracked items are also not acceptable.

 Food Bank clients are eligible to use the mobile food share truck, which comes every other Tuesday to 1 Main St., Hebron, CT (behind the Congregational Church) from 10:30 to 11:00 am to distribute fresh produce.
-The truck is next scheduled to be in Hebron on November 4, 18th; December 2nd, 16th, 30th; January 13th and 20th, 2015.
+The truck is next scheduled to be in Hebron on March 17 and 31, April 7, 21, May 5, 19 and June 2, 16 and 30th, 2015.
 Please check the website for the mobile food share truck to confirm: www.foodshare.org (type “mobile” in the search box)

 The Food Bank will be open the first Saturday of each month for donations only.
 The hours are 10 am to 12 pm.
-The Food Bank will be open Saturday, November 1st, 2014.
-Donations can be brought to the Food Bank at 3 Wilhenger Drive every Tuesday during open hours, as well, or to Elmer Thienes administration office (hours: school year 8 am-4 pm; Summer 8:30 am-3 pm), or to Town Hall during posted hours.
-The Food Bank follows Elmer Thienes for weather closings.
-If Elmer Thienes is open, the Food Bank is open.
+The Food Bank will be open Saturday, April 4th, 2015.
+Donations can be brought to the Food Bank at 3 Wilhenger Drive every Tuesday during open hours, as well, or non-perishable foods can be brought to Elmer Thienes administration office (hours: school year 8 am-4 pm; Summer 8:30 am-3 pm), to Marlborough Country Store (45 N. Main St.) or to Town Hall during posted hours.
+If unsure if the Food Bank is open, call 860-295-6008 between 10 am and noon on the Saturday in question.